morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 [{:cypher {:angle 60}} {:cypher {:length 30}}]
 [{:morpheus {:angle 60}} {:morpheus {:length 30}}])
 ```
 Similarly, we can use map to make a group of turtles, but not all of them, perform a sequence of steps.
-To do this, you need to replace `(turtle-names)` with a list of some turtle names: `'(:neo :morpheus)`.
-Don't forget the single quote in front of the list.
+To do this, you need to replace `(turtle-names)` with a group of some turtle names: `[:neo :morpheus]`.

 Experiment with `map` and `juxt`.

 #### 6. [intermediate] Define your own functions.

-Clojure has a lot of convenient functions, and we will see quite a few of these.
+Clojure has a lot of convenient functions, and we will see quite a few of them.
 However, if you want to do your own turtle drawings, you would need to write your own functions.
-It is convenient to give functions names so that you can use them many times.
+It is convenient to give names to functions so that you can use them many times.

 Suppose I want my turtle to draw a square.
-It consists of
+This movement consists of

 -EM: we can write the above as a function.
 Or the sequence of steps as a function (draw square?_